The Project

 This timeline is dependent upon U.S. Army Corps of Engineers activities and is subject to change.

-• Corps and Sponsor Ports host public meetings in September and October 2024.
+- Corps and Sponsor Ports hosted public meetings in September and October 2024.

 2020 - 2018